 Lucas Kowalczyk

-Among his notable representations, Lucas helped obtain a critical victory at the First Circuit for the Financial Oversight and Management Board for Puerto Rico in four related appeals seeking to overturn the $18-billion plan of adjustment for the Puerto Rico Sales Tax Financing Corporation, a critical component of Puerto Rico’s fiscal recovery.
-Lucas has also prevailed in a Second Circuit appeal addressing the showing the government must make to justify the continued detention of a noncitizen in removal proceedings.
+Lucas's notable appellate matters include obtaining a critical victory at the U.S. Supreme Court for the Financial Oversight and Management Board for Puerto Rico in an appeal concerning the Board’s sovereign immunity.
+He also prevailed at the First Circuit for the Board in four related appeals, defending the $18-billion plan of adjustment for the Sales Tax Financing Corporation, a critical component of Puerto Rico’s historic fiscal recovery.

-Lucas maintains a diverse pro bono practice and has represented indigent clients in immigration, family, and appellate courts, and in death-penalty proceedings.
-Lucas received the 2019 Legal Aid Society Pro Bono Publico Award and Proskauer’s Golden Gavel Award for obtaining a critical victory for his client—an indigent grandmother acting as guardian for her two learning-disabled grandchildren—in an appeal, argued by Lucas, to the New York State Appellate Division, First Department.
+Lucas also maintains a diverse pro bono practice and has represented indigent clients in immigration, family and appellate courts, and in death penalty proceedings.
+Among his notable cases, Lucas prevailed in a Second Circuit appeal regarding the government’s burden in justifying the continued detention of a noncitizen in removal proceedings.
+Lucas has received the Legal Aid Society's Pro Bono Publico Award and Proskauer’s Golden Gavel Award for obtaining a critical victory for his client—an indigent grandmother acting as guardian for her two learning-disabled grandchildren—in an appeal argued by Lucas before the New York State Appellate Division, First Department.
 The court held that an amendment to New York’s Subsidized Kinship Guardian Program applied retroactively and required an award of benefits to the client’s grandchildren.

 Lucas is a graduate of the National Trial Advocacy College.